rpocklin/angular-confirmable/README.md

   `var myapp = angular.module('myapp', ['angular-confirmable']);`

-1. Define a `<confirmable ...>` tag with matching open and closing tags.
+1. Define a `<confirmable ...></confirmable>` tag with matching open and closing tags.
-1. Within the above open and closing tags, define a `<confirmable-outlet></confirmable-outlet>` which will mark where the dynamic text appears.
+1. Nested within the above open and closing tags, define a `<confirmable-outlet></confirmable-outlet>` which will mark where the dynamic text appears.
 This allows the directive to be very flexible in what you wrap around it (ie. button / div / whatever).
 1. Define the default (unconfirmed) text with `unconfirmed-text="Do something irreversable"`
 1. Define the text to show after a single click (confirming) with `confirming-text="Are you sure?"`